markborkum/chemspider/README.md

 * 100% coverage of REST operations (support for SOAP is coming soon).
 * REST operations support both "GET" and "POST" verbs of the HTTP protocol.
 * Provides a clean, object-oriented representation of Web services, operations and their results.
-* Results are automatically converted into instances of pure Ruby classes.
+* Results are automatically translated into Ruby objects.
 * Plays nicely with proxy servers: request URIs can be modified at runtime.

 Examples